xalaida/laravel-nuxt-docker/README.md

 _If you see the 502 error page, just wait a bit when ```yarn install && yarn dev``` process will be finished (Check the status with the command ```docker-compose logs client```)_

 #### Manual installation
-If you do not have available the make utility or you just want to install the project manually, you can go through the installation process running the following commands:
+If you do not have available the make utility, or you just want to install the project manually, you can go through the installation process running the following commands:

 **Build and up docker containers (It may take up to 10 minutes)**
 ```